 - operate a service

 Your team must have a service manager by the time of your alpha assessment.

 Delivery and operational roles

 Service design isn’t just about creating or improving a digital service.
-A digital service is usually part of a wider change to how an organisation operates (eg changes to a contact centre based on a new scheme or policy coming into effect).
+A digital service is usually part of a wider change to how an organisation operates (for example, changes to a contact centre based on a new scheme or policy coming into effect).

 It’s sensible then to differentiate between:

 - the service team

-- collaborative work with operational areas of your organisation
+- collaborative work with other teams in your organisation

 The service team you need in each phase